+The same year JD(U) had cobbled 'Grand Alliance' with RJD and Congress for the Bihar Assembly polls, which it swept comprehensively.
+The BJP has been ruling the MCD since 2007.
+The last polls were held in 2012.
+The much-awaited polls will decide the fate of 272 councillors.
+While NDMC and SMDC have 104 seats each, EDMC has 64 seats.
 The total number of electorate for the civic polls stands at 1,32,10,206, which include 73,15,915 men, 58,93,418 women and 793 voters in the other category, according to the state election commission.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)